brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Apollo 13**

+Such a fantastic film.
+It’s surprising how well this held up, with many practical effects and no terrible CGI.
+It’s been 25 years and this one still had me on the edge of my seat.

+**Overlord**

+This felt a bit like a video game.
+Lots of nazis getting blown up?
+Weird underground lab?
+Strange NPCs?
+Check.

 **Birds of Prey**

 It’s a low bar, but this is definitely the best DCU movie since all the serious Nolan Batman films.
 Not only was it silly fun, it managed to build interesting characters and solid battles that put the overwrought CGI-fest of Avengers to shame.
 I hope if they make more of these they keep the formula.
 I really want to see a love story between Poison Ivy and Harley.